What is Mask?

 In detail

 A mask is a single-channel grayscale image, the same dimensions as the target image, that defines per-pixel edit intent.
 White pixels (255) mark regions to fully edit; black pixels (0) mark regions to fully preserve; gray values blend between the two.
 In AI inpainting, the mask tells the diffusion model which region to regenerate — only masked pixels go through the denoising loop.
 In seamless tile creation, the mask is typically a vertical or horizontal band centered on the offset seam: white in the band (telling the AI to heal the seam), black outside (preserving the user's original middle pixels).
 Mask design matters: too narrow a mask gives the AI insufficient context to heal naturally; too wide a mask causes the AI to invent content that didn't exist in the source.
+In modern AI workflows, masks also drive control over generation — a mask defines which pixels the diffusion model should regenerate (inpainting), which to preserve as context (outpainting reference), and how aggressively to blend at boundaries (mask feathering).
+Mask quality often determines AI output quality more than prompt or model choice.

 Example